Your Haunted Guide to New Orleans

 What’s a better way to fraternize with ghosts than with some delicious food?
 This restaurant located in the French Quarter has the same tale as many of the historical buildings around it.
 Rebuilt in the same French style the area is famous for in 1793, the building had many different purposes from private residence to grocery to bar.

-Embassy Suites by Hilton New Orleans
+Homewood Suites by Hilton New Orleans French Quarter

 During the period the Chartres House welcomed residents, a man is said to have died in the 70s on the second floor.
 No one was able to move in after his death because of constant throbbing pain and illness that afflicted anyone who tried.
 These days, his spirit is said to wear 70s clothes around the Flamenco Room and stare out of the second-floor window.
 Maybe you can catch a glimpse of him, too, while dining on Cajun favorites like fried green tomatoes and jambalaya.